chukwunnonso/Technical-writing/webstorage/webstorage.md

 - Clear Storage

-This method removes all the key- value pairs we have initially set to the local storage window.
+This method removes all the key- value pairs you have initially set to the local storage window.

 `syntax`